ProgrammingBlockchain/ProgrammingBlockchain/bitcoin_transfer/README.md

 # Bitcoin transfer {#bitcoin-transfer}
-Have you ever realized that, the blockchain is basically a bunch of transactions?
 In Bitcoin, everything is designed to make sure that the transactions go through.
-During this chapter we are going to introduce you the basic concepts by guiding you through a creation of simple bitcoin transaction "by hand", in a low level.
-The following chapters are basically extenstions, and creative combinations of these concepts.
+During this chapter we are going to introduce you the basic concepts of Bitcoin by guiding you through a creation of simple bitcoin transaction "by hand", in a low level.